mahmoud-sayed/CRUD-System-Using---ReactJS---Hooks---props-passing-data/README.md

 - installed (Redux, React Icons, Sass);
 - start to create design first
 - start to fitch data from server
-- pass data from father to son to render it
+- pass data from father to son to render it(done)
+-

 ---